 - Booking has a selection of hotels in Schinoussa (there's not that many!)

-- The Ferryhopper website is the best place I've found to book ferry tickets online.
+- The Ferryhopper website is the best place I've found to book Greek ferry tickets online.
+Make sure to get e tickets a month or so in advance if traveling in high season.

 - Piraeus is a very big and busy port, so be there an hour before departure.